khaninejad/dating-app/README.md

 # AWS Serverless Typescript API for Dating App

-This project is a Serverless AWS Node.js and Typescript template for building a mini API that could power a simple dating app.
-The functionality is split into three parts, and an optional bonus.
-Each part involves writing Node.js and building a small NoSQL database.
+This project is a serverless AWS Node.js and Typescript template for building a mini API that could power a simple dating app.
+Each part involves writing handlers and using the DynamoDB database.

 ## Getting Started